Jim Brown: Sporting legacy

 Brown is still the only player in history to win the NFL Rookie of the Year and MVP awards in the same year.
 In addition to winning the NFL MVP in 1957, 1958, and 1965, Brown was named league MVP by the Newspaper Enterprise Association, United Press International, Maxwell Football Club, and DC Touchdown Club in 1963.
 Brown is the only NFL player to average 100 rushing yards per game for their career.
 In 118 career games, he averaged 104.3 yards per game and 5.2 yards per carry; only Barry Sanders (99.8 yards per game and 5.0 yards per carry) comes close to these totals.
 For example, Hall of Famer Walter Payton averaged 88 yards per game during his career with a 4.4 yards-per-carry average.
 Emmitt Smith averaged 81.2 yards per game with a 4.2 yards-per-carry average.
 Brown has held the yards-per-game and yards-per-carry (minimum 1,500 carries) records by a running back since his retirement in 1965.

-ESPN's SportsCentury in 1999 ranked Brown fourth among their 50 Greatest Athletes of the 20th Century, trailing only Muhammed Ali, Babe Ruth, and Michael Jordan.
+ESPN's SportsCentury in 1999 ranked Brown fourth among their 50 Greatest Athletes of the 20th Century, trailing only Muhammad Ali, Babe Ruth, and Michael Jordan.
 That same year, The Sporting News selected him as the greatest football player of all time, as did the New York Daily News in 2014.
 On November 4, 2010, Brown was chosen by NFL Network's NFL Films production The Top 100: NFL's Greatest Players as the second-greatest player in NFL history, behind only Jerry Rice.
 In November 2019, he was one of two running backs, along with Walter Payton, to be unanimously selected to the NFL 100th Anniversary All-Time Team.

 On January 13, 2020, Brown was named the greatest college football player of all time by ESPN, during a ceremony at the College Football Playoff National Championship Game celebrating the 150th anniversary of college football.